PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 <!-- more -->

-## Introduction
+## Preface

-This step-by-step guide will show you how to set up your own Neovim as a Nix Flake.
-I won't explain what Nix and Nix Flake are here, as there are already many other resources that do this perfectly.
+This guide will provide a step-by-step process for setting up your own Neovim as a Nix Flake.
+I won't delve into the explanation of Nix and Nix Flake, as there are already ample resources that do this wonderfully.

-{% todo() %} Add links to nix docs {% end %}

-With this setup, you can use Git and Nix's magic to keep your configuration files, list of plugins, and required external dependencies synced across multiple machines.
-This will not only keep your editor configuration in sync, but also your entire development environment.
-Additionally, you can use this setup to keep your editor configuration in sync with your colleagues.
+With this setup, you can utilize Git and Nix's capabilities to keep your configuration files, list of plugins, and required external dependencies in sync across multiple devices.
+This will not only ensure that your editor configuration is consistent, but also your entire development environment.

-Please, be aware that I am also learning nix and possibly I might have done something the wrong way.
-If you have more experience, and have a constructive feedback please drop a message.

-{% todo() %} Add contact page {% end %} {% todo() %} Create repo and add git
-checkout commands to each chapter. {% end %}
+Please keep in mind that I am also in the process of learning Nix and may have made some errors.
+Therefore, I kindly request that you provide your feedback in the comments section.

-TODO: Disclaimer that this is not full-blown neovim configuration.
-Guide is meant to demosntrate different concepts of nix configuration.
-Once done, you should be able to fill the gaps with your plugins and configs.
+It is important to note that this guide does not constitute a comprehensive Neovim configuration.
+Rather, it serves to demonstrate various concepts of Nix configuration.
+After completing this guide, you should be able to supplement your plugins and configurations accordingly.

-This post come out quite long.
-I don't think Nix is so hard.
-It's more the fact that I try not forget anything I have learned, and I might go into some details that could be skipped.
-But if they would be skipped then the knowledge would be not shared and lost.

 {{ end() }}